benito5142/WEB_Technologies/README.md

-Introduction
+## Introduction

 Web technologies encompass the tools, programming languages, and frameworks that empower developers to create engaging, scalable, and dynamic websites and applications.
 These technologies evolve rapidly, making it essential to stay updated and adapt to new trends.

-This repository breaks down the major components of web development to help you build, optimize, and maintain web projects effectively.
+--This repository breaks down the major components of web development to help you build, optimize, and maintain web projects effectively.

-Core Web Technologies
+## Core Web Technologies:-

-Frontend Development
+## Frontend Development